SKIER AND RIDER SAFETY

-Arapahoe Basin is concerned about the safety of our skiers.
-Please read the following information carefully.
-Skiing is an adventurous and exhilarating outdoor recreational activity.
+At Arapahoe Basin Ski Area, the safety of our guests is our top priority.
+Please read the following information carefully: Skiing and riding are adventurous and exhilarating outdoor recreational activities.
 Natural and man-made obstacles are a part of this alpine experience.

-Collisions with these objects, especially when skiing fast or out of control, can result in serious or fatal injury.
-Ski with caution and in control.
-While skiing you may encounter rocks and trees, changing visibility and snow conditions.
-Be aware of snowcats and snowmobiles at all times.
+Collisions with these objects, especially when skiing or riding fast or out of control, can result in serious or fatal injury.
+Ski and ride with caution and in control.
+While skiing or riding you may encounter rocks and trees, changing visibility and snow conditions.
+Be aware of snow cats and snowmobiles at all times.

-- Always stay in control, and be able to stop or avoid other people or objects.
+- Always stay in control and be able to stop or avoid other people or objects.

 - People ahead of you have the right of way.
 It is your responsibility to avoid them.